Fix AI Image Wrong Perspective or Scale

 "bird's eye view of a person standing tall, looking up at the camera"

-How to spot it: viewpoint words in the prompt don’t agree with subject angle words.
+How to spot it: the viewpoint words and the subject-angle words disagree.

 6. Style anchor that breaks normal perspective

-Cubist, surreal, mc escher, dali, isometric, axonometric — these styles intentionally break perspective.
-If you used one accidentally, that’s why.
+cubist, surreal, mc escher, dali, isometric, axonometric — these styles intentionally break perspective.
+If one slipped into your prompt, that is why the geometry looks impossible.

 How to spot it: a style word in your prompt evokes broken perspective.